 This trip also takes in the past and present.
-The three ports of call mentioned offer some good opportunities for viewing and photography and of course the historical aspect – the very point of the trip.
-This takes us across the bottom of Lincolnshire into Nottingham, land of Robin Hood, pilot training and the Newark Aviation Museum.
+The three ports of call mentioned offer some good opportunities for viewing and photography, and of course the historical aspect – the very point of the trip.
+This takes us across the bottom of Lincolnshire near to Nottingham, land of Robin Hood, here we can see the Officer Training College, and two museums.

 Newark Aviation Museum.